CastawayLabs/dproxy.js/readme.md

 Request analytics
 -----------------

-> note, this feature is partially done

 Request statistics are sent to a `statsd` server.

 `dproxy -> statsd -> carbon [-> graphite]`

 You can visualise data at a graphite backend.

-We've written a (docker image)[https://github.com/CastawayLabs/graphite-statsd] that contains statsd + carbon & graphite.
+We've written a [docker image](https://github.com/CastawayLabs/graphite-statsd) which contains statsd + carbon & graphite.

 In the future, all request may be logged via redis pub/sub or into the redis database, where a daemon service picks it up.